fastify/fastify-plugin/README.md

 fp(async (fastify, opts) => { return })
 ```

 TypeScript can sometimes infer the types of the arguments for these functions.
-Plugins in fastify are recommended to be typed using either `FastifyPluginCallback` or `FastifyPluginAsync`.
+Plugins in Fastify are recommended to be typed using either `FastifyPluginCallback` or `FastifyPluginAsync`.
 These two definitions only differ in two ways:

 1. The third argument `done` (the callback part)
 2. The return type `FastifyPluginCallback` or `FastifyPluginAsync`